erikg713/Palace-of-Goods-2/frontend/README.md

    - Add the actual Pi Network public key in the environment variables section.
 3. Ensure the setup instructions and environment variables match your project configuration.

-Let me know if you’d like further customization or additional sections!